 Building work is well under way on a £10m retirement living scheme in Uckfield.

-Grants Hill Court is a Wealden District Council project and chairman Cllr Chris Hardy and cabinet member for housing Cllr Graham Wells were given a tour of site last week by Thakeham client managing director Steve Tuhey and site foreman Tim Williamson.
+Grants Hill Court, in Oaklea Way in Uckfield, is a Wealden District Council project and chairman Cllr Chris Hardy and cabinet member for housing Cllr Graham Wells were given a tour of site last week by Thakeham client managing director Steve Tuhey and site foreman Tim Williamson.

 The council says it has been keen to involve local workers wherever possible in the scheme, which will see the accommodation on the former Grants Hill House site, in Oaklea Way, increase from the 42 homes in the previous, now demolished accommodation, to 67 affordable homes.